KingEdwardI/indentmini.nvim/README.md

 - char     -- string type default is  `│`,
 - exclude  -- table  type add exclude filetype in this table
-- hi_group -- table  type highlight groups to use

-highlight groups for indentation markers are created automatically by passing in a list of groups.
-Indentation colors will appear in the order they are passed in.

 ```lua
 config = function()